Cann memorial opening

 Story:

 Henry Steel was born in 1894 in Bromley, Kent.
 He was the son of Edwin George Steel, a market gardener, and Elizabeth Mary Steel.
-At the time of the 1911 Census, he was living at Ash Cottage, Cann Common, Shaftesbury.
+At the time of the 1911 Census, he was living at Ash Cottage, Cann Common, Shaftesbury, Dorset, with his parents.
 He enlisted in Croydon, Surrey, on 18th July 1915 as a Rifleman joining the 18th (Service) Battalion of the King's Royal Rifle Corps (Service No. C//6415).
 At the time of his enlistment he gave his address as 16 Stroud Road, Woodside, Surrey.
 He served in France & Flanders and was awarded the Victory and British War medals.
-He died on 15th September 1916 and his name appears on the Thiepval Memorial (Pier & Face 13A and 13B).
-He is remembered on the Cann War Memorial, Shaftesbury.
+He was wounded in action on 6 Sep 1916 and died of his wounds on 15th September 1916.
+His name appears on the Thiepval Memorial (Pier & Face 13A and 13B).
+He is also remembered on the Cann War Memorial, Shaftesbury, Dorset.

 Images: